Taiwodave/movie_app_state_management_flutter/README.md

 - Multiple profiles (like Netflix)
 - Local data persistence (movies, favourites, profiles) with Sembast

-The combination of these features makes for an interesting case study on state management in Flutter.
+Combining these features together makes for an interesting case study about state management in Flutter.

 ## App Structure

 This app was made to compare and contrast multiple state management approaches.
-To make this possible, a **highly composable** architecture has been designed.
+A **highly composable** architecture has been designed to enable this.

 The project folders are structured like this: